 Henry Chong: We talk about experience.
 I mean, experience really is just undergoing defeat and trials and getting better.
 I think there’s nothing like the crushing shame of having something that you don’t think you’ve worked for, or something that you just sort of lucked into.
 There’s so many studies about lottery winners, for example, who are incredibly depressed.
 They often turn to drinking, drugs, or commit suicide.

-I need to fail at doing 100 kilo dead lift again and again before I make it.
-And once I can make it, it’s not so much the fact that, “Yay, I can lift 100 kilos now.”
-It’s the fact that I have grown literally and physically to a state where I can now lift that 100 kilos, and that’s something that no one can ever take away from you.
-That’s true confidence, when you have learned to play the sax for real; you’ve learned to martial arts for real, and you don’t need anyone to tell you that you know.
+I need to fail at doing a hundred kilo dead lift again and again before I can make it.
+And once I can make it, it’s not so much the fact that, “Yay, I can lift a hundred kilos now.”
+It’s the fact that I have grown literally and physically to a state where I can now lift that hundred kilos, and that’s something that no one can ever take away from you.
+That’s true confidence, when you have been as you say, you’ve learned to play the sax for real; you’ve learned to martial arts for real, and you don’t need anyone to tell you that you know.

-That’s the kind of confidence that you can’t buy, and that’s also what leads to true happiness: When you have real achievements on fore coming trials but also growing into becoming a better person.
-As a counterpart, I think it’s really important to also actually remember to step back and smell the roses in the moment; actually feel pleasure in the moment.
+That’s the kind of confidence that you can’t buy, and that’s also what I think leads to true happiness: When you have real achievements on of forthcoming trials but also growing into becoming a better person.
+As a counterpart to that, I think it’s really important to also actually remember to step back and smell the roses in the moment; actually feel pleasure in the moment.
 A lot of people just are on this endless treadmill of wanting more and more, including people who are high achievers.

 He’s grinding through it, and he’s getting the work outs done, but you can tell that he’s not happy.
 And then you cut to Arnold Schwarzenegger.
 He’s in Gold’s Gym, he’s on Venice Beach.

 David Tian: Yeah, and he’s running on the beach.
 They’re joking around.
 It’s bright.